ljagadeesh06/barclays/README.md

 ### Executing the application
 #### Prerequisites
 This application is implemented as a maven project and with Java 8.
 In order to execute this application **Maven 3** and **Java 8** should be installed on the target machine.
-If Maven 3 and Java 8 are installed and configured in the path, following command will run the application and prints the output to console.
+If Maven 3 and Java 8 are installed and configured in the path the following command will run the application and prints output to the console.

 ```
 mvn clean install exec:java
 ```

 ### Design
-This solution is designed with proper OOAD standards.
-Following are the design patterns implemented
+This solution is designed as per the OOAD standards.
+Implemented using the following design patterns:

 1. Light logic is implemented with state pattern design so that moving cars and changing signals is handled appropriately.
-It's easy to add another light(Orange) to the existing solution
+It is easy to add another light(Orange) to the existing solution.

-2. Intersection (Traffic Signals) is created with a factory so that it's easy to add a different intersections with different road options.
+2. Intersection (Traffic Signals) is created with a factory so that it is easy to add new intersections with more road options, if required.

 ### Problem Statement